+MYTH # 1.
 Mediation only works if the couples already agree on divorce issues.

 Wrong, Wrong, Wrong!
 In fact it is the exact opposite!
 Mediation works best when there is more conflict (assuming there is not any physical abuse).
 When a couple is at opposite ends on every issue, going to court will usually only make matters worse.
-Only when a couple is empowered to reach agreements on their own with the help of a trained mediator can the agreement feel fair and the healing can begin.
+Only when a couple is empowered to reach agreements on their own with the help of a trained mediator can the agreement feel fair and the healing begin.

+MYTH # 2.
 All mediators are pretty much the same.

 This is not true.
 Because mediation has become more popular, more mediators are beginning to practice.
 Many mediators dabble in mediation, however there are very few that mediate full time.
 It is important for mediators to have a working knowledge of the different divorce statutes.
-Yet, it is important that the mediator use that information to simply educate the husband and wife and not advise them regarding how to decide their case, based on the information.
+Yet, it is important that the mediator use that information to simply educate the husband and wife and not advise them regarding how to decide their case.
 The law provides good guidelines, yet it was not written specifically for you.
 In contrast, your agreement can be.
 Couples can be so much more creative when they are educated, but retain control over their own situation.
 A good mediator can facilitate both parts of that process and help the parties reach a win-win outcome.

-I will not have my rights represented if I mediate.
+MYTH # 3 I will not have my rights represented if I mediate.

 This is a scare tactic that some attorneys use to dissuade a client from mediating prior to hiring counsel.
 This is simply not the case.
 The mediators will spend considerable time educating the couple about the guidelines and statutes the courts use when making a ruling.
 The mediators will not be advising the couple or an individual regarding what they should do on legal matters.
 This would comprise the impartiality which is paramount in the mediation.
 However, once you are informed, you will have the knowledge necessary to avoid being taken advantage of by your spouse.
 Additionally, the mediator will help ensure a level playing field during discussions between you and your spouse.
 Our mediators will not put together an agreement that is not compliant with the state laws or is grossly one sided.
 Also, the mediators will encourage you to have your agreement reviewed by an attorney of your choice.
 Most couples who use us do not hire an attorney, because they educate themselves with our materials to ensure that their rights are considered.
 However, an attorney who is pro mediation can be a great resource.

-Mediation is mainly for low income couples trying to save money.
+MYTH #4 Mediation is mainly for low income couples trying to save money.